LauraAmabili/DigitalForensics/MLforFraudDetection.md

 you are going to label all your istances with already a preformed cluster that you know from a precedent knowledge

-One-Class SVM
+We can have different type of constraints -Observation-level constraints
+If the fraud behavior of only a few observations is known, they can then be forced into the same cluster.
+-Cluster-level constraints
+-Other

+**One-Class SVM**
-try not to cluster your data in different group, theu try to distinguish what is the norm to what is a outlier they try to do this by trying to rappresent your data in a two dimensional space and find the best hyperplane
+Maximize the distance between a hyperplane and the origin try not to cluster your data in different group, then try to distinguish what is the norm to what is a outlier they try to do this by trying to rappresent your data in a two dimensional space and find the best hyperplane

 PAINFUL PART NOW !! yay